MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 ---
-title: Replace this text based on the guidance in Completing the metadata under the Article Title section.
+title: <Replace this text based on the guidance in Completing the metadata under the Article Title section.>
-description: Replace this text based on the guidance in Completing the metadata under the Article Title section.
+description: <Replace this text based on the guidance in Completing the metadata under the Article Title section.>
+keywords: <Replace this text based on the guidance in Completing the metadata under the Article Title section.>
+ms.date: <Date of publish or last freshness pass, in mm/dd/yyyy format>
+ms.topic: design-pattern
+ms.service: azure-architecture-center
+ms.subservice: design-pattern
-keywords: Replace this text based on the guidance in Completing the metadata under the Article Title section. ms.date: mm/dd/yyyy ms.topic: design-pattern ms.service: azure-architecture-center ms.subservice: design-pattern pnp.series.title: Cloud Design Patterns pnp.pattern.categories: Replace this text based on the guidance in Completing the metadata under the Article Title section.
+pnp.series.title: Cloud Design Patterns pnp.pattern.categories: <Replace this text based on the guidance in Completing the metadata under the Article Title section.>
 ---

 # Article title